loft conversion

 4. No verandas, balconies or raised platforms.

-Does a HIP TO GABLE loft extension need planning permission?
+Does a HIP-TO-GABLE loft extension need planning permission?

 NOT USUALLY